Emory-CBIS/BBSS/README.md

 5. Run the Bayesian blind source separation approach
 6. Output the results to Nifti files

-The following example is based on data which can be downloaded from: XXX
+The following example is based on data which can be downloaded from: https://github.com/JoshuaLukemire/BBSS-Tutorial-Data

 I've downloaded the data to: /Users/joshlukemire/Documents/Research/cbis/rembraindt_project/BBSS_tutorial_data/data and will be using this path for the remainder of this example.
 I'm also going to assign my output directory to